Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ✍️ If you made a site using Chronoblog - write to me about it!

-At the moment, as far as I know, the only real site using Chronoblog is my personal site:
+At the moment, as far as I know, the only real site using Chronoblog is my site:

 Site: [www.ganevdev.com](https://www.ganevdev.com/)
 Repo: [github.com/Ganevru/ganev-personal-site](https://github.com/Ganevru/ganev-personal-site)